Implement a feature flag in your application

 1. Install the SDK

-Run the following command in your project directory to install the Atono SDK:
+Run the following command in your project directory to install the Atono SDK for the platform you are using:

 npm install --save @atono-io/web-sdk